Who is on the Council, and what seats do they fill?

 DR. LEIF RASMUSON

-COUNCIL CO-CHAIR Oregon Department of Fish and Wildlife
+COUNCIL CO-CHAIR, Oregon Department of Fish and Wildlife

 Leif Rasmuson runs the Marine Fisheries Research Project in the Marine Resources Program at the Oregon Department of Fish and Wildlife.
-Leif received his Ph.D. in Marine Biology in 2015 from the University of Oregon, follow by a postdoctoral position at the National Marine Fisheries Southeast Fisheries Science Center.
+Leif received his Ph.D. in Marine Biology in 2015 from the University of Oregon, followed by a postdoctoral position at the National Marine Fisheries Service's Southeast Fisheries Science Center.
 Leif has wide ranging experience from being a treaty shellfish biologist to developing physical oceanographic circulation models.
 He uses these experiences to help guide an extremely talented team of scientists at ODFW in conducting research to support sustainable fisheries management at the Pacific Fisheries Management Council.

 ALEX MANDERSON